dankamongmen/notcurses/README.md

 * *Q:* Why didn't you just use Sixel?
 * *A:* Many terminal emulators don't support Sixel.
 Sixel doesn't work well with mouse selection.
-With that said, I do intend to support Sixel soon, as a backend, when available, for certain types of drawing.
+With that said, I do intend to support Sixel soon, as a backend, when available, for certain types of drawing (see [issue #200](https://github.com/dankamongmen/notcurses/issues/200)).

 * *Q:* I'm not seeing `NCKEY_RESIZE` until I press some other key.
 * *A:* You've almost certainly failed to mask `SIGWINCH` in some thread, and